dart-lang/pub-dev/doc/help.md

 ## Search

-We support the following search expressions:
+`pub.dev` supports the following search expressions:
   - `"exact phrase"`: By default, when you perform a search, the results include packages with similar phrases.
 When a phrase is inside quotes, you'll see only those packages that contain exactly the specified